finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
-    scope = 'scope_example' # str | The scope of the chart of accounts.
+    scope = 'scope_example' # str | The scope of the Chart of Accounts.
-code = 'code_example' # str | The code of the chart of accounts.
+code = 'code_example' # str | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies              the Chart of Accounts. request_body = ["AccountCode1","AccountCode2"] # list[str] | The codes of the accounts to delete. delete_mode = 'delete_mode_example' # str | The delete mode to use (defaults to 'Soft'). (optional)